Connor-Kerwin/AnvilX/README.md

 ### Roadmap

 * A high-performance generalized data framework for game data persistence.
+* A generalized project configuration framework.
-* A set of usage samples.
+* A sample Unity project.

 **_Note: this roadmap is exploratory and subject to change as the framework evolves._**